nuxeo/nuxeo-js-client/README.md

 #### Angular v2 Applications

-After adding `nuxeo` through `npm` to your application, you can use the Nuxeo client directly by requiring the `nuxeo` module:
+After adding `nuxeo` through `npm` or `yarn` to your application, you can use the Nuxeo client directly by requiring the `nuxeo` module:

 ```javascript
 const Nuxeo = require('nuxeo');